rocky-linux/documentation/docs/guides/admin_guide/11-tasks.md

 Users in this file are not allowed to use `cron`.

 If it is empty, all users can use `cron`.

+By default, `/etc/cron.deny` exists and is empty and `/etc/cron.allow` does not exist.

 ### Allowing a user